Asking a narcissist a question.

 4. To deflect by Triangulation.
 They will shift the topic of conversation onto other people, away from them.
 To make the change in conversation onto talking about other people.
 Things like.
 “My ex never questioned me, why are you?” which leaves us with more questions and doubts as they said their ex was crazy, or things like their friend never get questioned from their partner, leaving us with the self-doubts again questioning who we are.

 5. Repeatedly interrupting us, telling us that In fact, we are the ones not allowing them to get a word in, which leaves us stunned and confused as it’s the other way around, they are always looking at Twisting it around onto us, again leaving you confused as it’s actually us that cannot get our point of view across.
 They will tell us that we’re raising our voice, we need to calm down, we need to think about how we’re speaking to them, completely winding us up all the more, again not actually engaging in the conversation that we started.
-So we have to start defending ourself to them, again they will twist it straight back at us.
+So we have to start defending ourselves from them.
+Furthermore, they will twist it straight back at us.

 6. They might just demand that the conversation is over, they’ve had enough of talking, to have the final say, they might spit in our face or push us.
 Then walk away from us, and give us the silent treatment, to train us never to dare question their authority again.